xiboy/vagrant-ovirt3/README.md

   option will be replaced with `ca_cert` in a future version).
 * `ca_cert_file` - Like `ca_cert_store`, but provides a file containing a single
   certificate.
+* `quota` - The ID of the quota to use.
+This can be retrieved via the REST API

 ### Domain Specific Options